Unbreakable-Syntax/cocktail_twister_sort/README.md

 Cocktail Twister Sort is a sorting algorithm I've made after seeing how to improve upon Cocktail Shaker Sort while still retaining most of the core logic.
 Instead of just 1 forward and backward pass each, this variant performs both a forward and backward pass together per each iteration.

-This variant has the optimizations of the original Cocktail Shaker Sort, the usage of a "swapped" boolean flag to detect a sorted array for early termination, as well as ignoring the sorted portions of the array per each successive iteration.
+This variant has the optimizations of the original Cocktail Shaker Sort, the usage of a "swapped" boolean flag to detect a sorted array forearly termination, as well as ignoring the sorted portions of the array per each successive iteration.

 This variant has the same time complexity as its predecessor, despite performing 2 passes together at once.
 ```